Frequently Asked Questions

 What is The Food Bank for Central & Northeast Missouri?

-As the area’s only food bank, we provide food to a network of more than 135 agency partners such as food pantries, shelters, senior centers, low‐income daycares, domestic violence centers and more.
-The Food Bank for Central & Northeast Missouri is 1 of 5 food banks nationwide to give its food out for free to member agencies.
-In addition to The Food Bank’s distribution of approximately 28 million pounds of food annually, it offers several direct service programs such as the Central Pantry, the Buddy Pack Program, Food 4 Kids and the Mobile Food Pantry.
+As the area’s only food bank, we provide food to a network of more than 130 agency partners such as food pantries, shelters, senior centers, low‐income daycares, domestic violence centers and more.
+The Food Bank for Central & Northeast Missouri is 1 of 14 food banks nationwide to give its food out for free to member agencies.
+In addition to The Food Bank’s distribution of approximately 28 million pounds of food annually, it offers several direct service programs such as the Central Pantry, the Buddy Pack Program, Food 4 Kids and Mobile Food Pantries.

 What’s the difference between a food bank and a food pantry?